 Intercom Senior Sales Director Jeffrey Serlin writes: “Reps shouldn’t be afraid to show some personality either – they’re human and their lead is too!”
 The same goes for blogs.
 Readers want to feel as though they are simply having a conversation.

-Other Intercom blog posts specifically help customers get the most out of their experience with the brand, providing clear examples of the best ways to use their products.
+Other Intercom blog posts specifically help customers get the most out of their experience with the brand, providing clear examples of the best ways to use its products.

 Like other blogs, Intercom writes about what it’s like to work at the company, giving the brand a sense of community and personality.
 An essay from an Intercom employee about video games gives the brand a personal feel, enriching the customer experience.
 Readers get a sense for the author’s values, goals, and experience working for Intercom as she reflects on her job.